Qualifications & Assessment

 Ofsted Report, March 2018

-Based on these assessments and on the input from their EHCP objectives, an Individual Education Plan (IEP) is created for each student, which is subsequently reviewed each term.
+Based on these assessments and on the input from their EHCP objectives, an Individual Education Plan (IEP) is created for each student, which are subsequently reviewed each term.
 Students' progress is assessed on a day–to-day basis as described in our Assessment, Record Keeping, Celebrating and Reporting Policy.

 We assess students on all aspects of their learning and development, using the following assessment systems.